jimdigriz/opcodevm/README.md

     taskset 1 ./utils/profile code/bswap.so code/bswap/c.so

-**N.B.** the 'NOOP' result is to give an indication of the magnitude overhead of the profiling its-self
+**N.B.** the 'noop' result is to give an indication of the magnitude overhead of the profiling its-self

 The following environment variables are available: